-Planning for the Sanitarium Weet-Bix Kids TRYathlon?
+Planning for a fit and fun day out at a sporting event?
 Find the right sport shoes for your child from the word GO!

 As little feet are growing it’s important to provide the correct footwear early on in order for feet to develop well and to allow your kids to have the correct support and durability in their shoes.

 Finding the right shoes requires a little thought, and perhaps a little help from your local shoe store expert.

 What activity are they doing?